 Paris is well connected to most of the main airports in the world.
 Also, the city has direct train connections with many European cities like London, Amsterdam, Brussels or Frankfurt.
-The advantage of traveling by train is that you arrive directly to the city center.
+The advantage of traveling via the train station is that you arrive directly to the city center.

-If you are arriving in Paris by plane, there are many ways to get from the airport to the city being the most popular ones the RER B (10.30€), Taxi G7 (24 hours a day, 50€ to 70€) or airport shuttles like Le Bus Direct (12€ to 21€ depending on the route).
+If you are arriving in Paris by plane into Charles de Gaulle, there are many ways to get from the airport to the city being the most popular ones the RER B (10.30€), Taxi G7 (24 hours a day, 50€ to 70€) or airport shuttles like Le Bus Direct (12€ to 21€ depending on the route).

 Paris is a great city to walk and most people will enjoy exploring on foot.
 You can also use the local public transportation and the T+ ticket (1.90€) can be used to travel by metro, train, buses, and tram.
 In addition, the city has more than 700km of cycling paths and Paris by bike is a fun way to explore Paris.
 Velib proposes more than 18.000 (mechanical and electrical) bikes to hire available across the city, with interactive and easy to use terminals.
 Bikes are free for the first 30 minutes, paying 1€ (or 2€ for electrical bikes) for each additional half hour.